signalfx/splunk-otel-collector/README.md

 for when sizing.
 For example, 5K spans per second plus 10K data points per second would require 1 CPU core.

-The recommendation is to use a ratio of 1:2 for CPU:memory.
+The recommendation is to use a ratio of 1 CPU to 2 GB of memory.
 By default, the Collector is configured to use 512 MB of memory.

 > The Collector does not persist data to disk so no disk space is required.